Folklore studies: Globalization

-Folklorists characterize the United States as a society shaped by successive migrations that generate overlapping cultural networks.
-Alan Dundes argues that documenting these interactions is vital for understanding how ethnic communities express distinct worldviews within a pluralist setting.
+The United States is known as a land of immigrants; with the exception of the first Indian nations, everyone originally came from somewhere else.
+Americans are proud of their cultural diversity.
+For folklorists, this country represents a trove of cultures rubbing elbows with each other, mixing and matching into exciting combinations as new generations come up.
+It is in the study of their folklife that we begin to understand the cultural patterns underlying the different ethnic groups.
+Language and customs provide a window into their view of reality.
+"The study of varying worldviews among ethnic and national groups in America remains one of the most important unfinished tasks for folklorists and anthropologists."
+(Note: See also (Dundes 2005).
+[Folklore studies is] "a discipline which has been ahead of its time in recognizing the importance of folklore in promoting ethnic pride and in providing invaluable data for the discovery of native cognitive categories and patterns of worldview and values.")

+Contrary to a widespread concern, we are not seeing a loss of diversity and increasing cultural homogenization across the land.
+(Note: The newness of this discussion can be seen in the references for Cultural homogenization; all sources listed have been published in 21st century.)
+In fact, critics of this theory point out that as different cultures mix, the cultural landscape becomes multifaceted with the intermingling of customs.
+People become aware of other cultures and pick and choose different items to adopt from each other.
+One noteworthy example of this is the Jewish Christmas Tree, a point of some contention among American Jews.

 Public sector folklore was introduced into the American Folklore Society in the early 1970s.
-Public folklorists work in museums and cultural agencies to identify and document the diverse folk cultures and artists in their regions.
-They develop performance and exhibition programs that educate audiences about traditional practices while supporting community participation.
-Major folk festivals, including the Smithsonian Folklife Festival, exemplify this outreach.
-Public folklorists also contribute to economic and community development projects by communicating local cultural priorities to planners and policy makers.
+These public folklorists work in museums and cultural agencies to identify and document the diverse folk cultures and folk artists in their region.
+Beyond this, they provide performance venues for the artists, with the twin objectives of entertainment and education about different ethnic groups.
+Given the number of folk festivals held around the world, it becomes clear that the cultural multiplicity of a region is presented with pride and excitement.
+Public folklorists are increasingly being involved in economic and community development projects to elucidate and clarify differing world views of the social groups impacted by the projects.

 Computerized databases and big data

-Once folklore artifacts have been recorded on the World Wide Web, they can be collected in large electronic databases and even moved into collections of big data.
+Once folklore artifacts have been recorded on the World Wide Web, they can be collected in large electronic databases and moved into collections of big data.
 This compels folklorists to find new ways to collect and curate these data.
 Along with these new challenges, electronic data collections provide the opportunity to ask different questions, and combine with other academic fields to explore new aspects of traditional culture.
-Computational humor is just one new field that has taken up the traditional oral forms of jokes and anecdotes for study, holding its first dedicated conference in 1996.
-This takes us beyond gathering and categorizing large joke collections.
-Scholars are using computers firstly to recognize jokes in context, and further to attempt to create jokes using artificial intelligence.
+Computational humor is one new field that has taken up the traditional oral forms of jokes and anecdotes for study, holding its first dedicated conference in 1996.
+This moves beyond gathering and categorizing large joke collections.
+Scholars are using computers to recognize jokes in context, and to attempt to create jokes using artificial intelligence.